Lime Agua Fresca Recipe: Easy and Fast

 • 1 cup of sugar

-• 2 limes (golf ball size), cut in quarters
+• 2 limes (golf ball size), washed and cut in quarters

 Utensils